dongjs/dongjs.github.io/_articles/literary-history/magazine-reuse.md

 ### Juvenile Rambler

+- Initialy called Classical Review (see AAS collection on EBSCO)
+    * Not illustrated
+    * Keenly interested in Holbrook and Goodrich
 - Volume 2 I have checked out; not online
 - Masthead verse about the bee is adaptation of Cowper's *The Task*